-Dee Doke Waterfall is approximately a 1 hour 15 minutes drive south-east of Mandalay City.
-See the map below for the exact pin location of Dee Doke Waterfall.
+Dee Doke Waterfall is approximately 1 hour and 15 minutes drive southeast of Mandalay City.

-The scenic drive out to Dee Doke Waterfall will take you through small local villages at the foot of towering cliffs and eventually running parallel with beautiful Myitnge River.
+The scenic drive out to Dee Dote will take you through small local villages at the foot of towering cliffs and eventually run parallel with the beautiful Myitnge River.

 There are two options for getting to Dee Dote Waterfall and they are;

 Rent a scooter: